Soundbirds/bbb/readme.md

 - Try changing both the x and y axis to log scale.
 - Note that the x-variable can be switched to 'Time' after loading into the web browser is completed (googleVis hangs if xvar starts with the timevar).

-The state data R code is:
+The state data R code is below, adjust the width and height to your screen:

       library(googleVis)